Myinsaing Kingdom: History

-First Mongol invasion (1277–87)
+First Mongol invasions (1277–1287)

 The origins of the Myinsaing period can be traced back to the late Pagan period.
 By the 1270s, the Pagan Dynasty, which had ruled the Irrawaddy valley and its periphery for over two centuries, was on its last legs.
 Between one and two-thirds of Upper Burma's cultivatable land had been donated to religion, and the crown had lost resources needed to retain the loyalty of courtiers and military servicemen.
 The beginning of the end of Pagan came in 1277 when the Mongol Empire first invaded northernmost Pagan territories (present-day Dehong and Baoshan prefectures, Yunnan).
 The Mongols proceeded to invade northern Burma in 1283–85, occupying down to Tagaung.
 King Narathihapate fled to Lower Burma.
 In the next two years, while the king negotiated a ceasefire and eventually a surrender with the Mongols, the defence of central Burma passed to the army led by three brothers named Athinkhaya, Yazathingyan and Thihathu from Myinsaing.

-Post-war rise (1287–97)
+Postwar rise (1287–1297)

 On 1 July 1287, the newly minted Mongol vassal Narathihapate was assassinated by one of his sons.
 All the regions in the country, which had not already revolted, broke away.
 The Mongols invaded central Burma to reinstate their vassal state but were driven back by the brothers' small but disciplined army.
 Without a king on the Pagan throne, the brothers were now the de facto leaders of central Burma.
-It was only in May 1289 that one of Narathihapate's sons Kyawswa emerged as king.
+It was only in May 1289 that one of Narathihapate's sons, Kyawswa, emerged as king.
 But Kyawswa, the former viceroy of Dala (modern Yangon), had no power base in the upcountry, and controlled little outside of Pagan.